 CV tips for M&G

-Steve Wells, graduate and apprentice team manager at M&G, emphasises that it's crucial you pay particular attention to your CV when making your online application.
+Steve Wells, talent development manager at M&G, emphasises that it's crucial you pay particular attention to your CV when making your online application.
 Ensure you bear in mind the following when customising your CV for M&G.